Tofino Official Community Plan (OCP)

 Community Feedback Gathering

 Thank you!
-In response to the events held in May - such as OCP in the Streets, Beach Pop Up’s, Cox Bay Open House, Ucluelet Secondary School guest lecture and Community Hall Opening - we received over 300 completed surveys from the community about priorities for the Official Community Plan and Cox Bay Area Plan.
-Staff are taking some time to learn about what we heard.
-We will report back soon with the consultation results and next steps in the process.
+In response to the events held in May - such as OCP in the Streets, Beach Pop Up’s, Community Hall Opening, and online surveys - we received over 250 responses from the community about priorities for the Official Community Plan.
+Results from these events are posted below.

-There will be many other opportunities over the next 18 months to provide additional input on a wide variety of topics.
+There will be many other opportunities over the next 18 months to provide additional input on a wide variety of topics starting in the late fall.
 Please keep your eyes and ears open for further opportunities to be involved in the development of this important bylaw on our OCP webpage and social media accounts.
 Stay in touch by subscribing to our District email list by sending notice to email@example.com.

 Please review the FAQ below for more information about the OCP.
 Altneratively, you can contact Aaron Rodgers or Dana Hawkins anytime with questions like: